-A creature with two legs but no wings or arms.
+A creature with two legs but no arms (and sometimes wings).
 May be used to make a creature look more alien, as the form is anthropomorphic yet easily falls into the Uncanny Valley

 .
 Or they make something appear harmless until it's too late.
 They can also be used to stylistic effect for cartoons with less realistic character designs.

 - they may still have a dangerous bite, kick or tail-whip/sting, or may have psychic or magical abilities.

 Note that examples only count as this for species that naturally